 Specialized Lighting Design

-In addition to the roadway adjacent street lighting, TJW also analyzes and prepares construction ready plans for in-street bollard lighting for bike lanes, flashing beacon systems for advance warning systems, pedestrian crossing safety lighting, roundabout (traffic circle) lighting, and train bus stop lighting.
+In addition to the roadway adjacent and intersection lighting, TJW also analyzes and prepares construction ready plans for in-street bollard lighting for bikeways or paths, flashing beacon systems for advance warning systems, pedestrian crossing safety lighting, roundabout (traffic circle) lighting, and train bus strop lighting.

 Voltage Drop and Circuit Diagram Design